Goji Berries

 Claim: They improve the skin and make you look younger.

 I find: Hmm.
 Can't be sure about this one but then we both signed the Peter Pan pledge years ago.
-I'm thinking of retiring and people keep saying 'Retire?
+I recently took early retirement and people keep saying 'Retire?
 Surely you are not old enough'.

 I find: I haven't noticed any such effect.
-Having said that the only headache I've had in the last six months was during the three week period when we stopped taking them.
+Having said that the only headaches I've had in the last six years was during the three week period when we stopped taking them.

 Claim: They promote a general feeling of well being.